Why you should write by hand.

-Here are my three reasons for writing by hand.
+Here are my three reasons for writing by hand (check out some more benefits here).
 They’re all important, but honestly, the last one is the kicker.

 1. It’s too easy to edit yourself brutally when you’re typing on a screen.